priyankamk/TicTacToe-Game/README.md

 Tic tac toe is a solid game to show front-end capabilities in the browser and Js practice.

 #### Stretch Goals
-- Dont display the game board before clicking Let's play button
+- ~Dont display the game board before clicking Let's play button~ DONE

-- When the user wins, show text that the player won the game.
+- ~When the user wins, show text that the player won the game.~ DONE

-- Make the gameboard and page as a whole colorful.
+- ~Make the gameboard and page as a whole colorful.~ DONE

 #### Difficulties